-If you have made the decision to pursue Public Service Loan Forgiveness (PSLF), one of the first things you need to do is consolidate your student loans.
-You need to do this as soon as possible.
+If you’ve made the decision to pursue Public Service Loan Forgiveness (PSLF), one of the first things you need to do is consolidate your student loans.
 The day after you graduate would be a good time.

 “Consolidate Your Federal Student Loans as Soon as Possible After Graduation.”